Wakulla County, Florida: Roads

-Although there are no Interstate highways in Wakulla County, several major routes pass through the area, including U.S. Route 98 and U.S. Route 319.
-Other important roads in the county include State Road 267, State Road 363 and County Road 375.

 Railroads

-No railroads currently operate within Wakulla County.
+No railroads currently operate within Wakulla County, but it was formerly served by two different railroads.

-In the past the Georgia, Florida and Alabama Railroad passed through Sopchoppy on its route between Tallahassee and Carrabelle until its abandonment in 1948; that portion of the line was referred to as the Sumatra Leaf Line, referring to a tobacco grown in the area.
-South of Sopchoppy the line followed H.T.
+The Georgia, Florida and Alabama Railroad, completed in 1893, passed through Sopchoppy on its route between Tallahassee and Carrabelle until its abandonment in 1948.
+South of Sopchoppy, the line followed H.T.
 Smith Road.
-The railroad bridge crossing the Ochlocknee River at MacIntyre still exists as pilings blocking all but a portion of the river on the south side. while the Tallahassee Railroad, the first railroad in Florida, was abandoned by its successor, the Seaboard Coast Line Railroad, in 1983.
+The railroad bridge crossing the Ochlocknee River at MacIntyre still exists as pilings blocking all but a portion of the river on the south side.

+The Tallahassee Railroad, the first railroad in Florida, was completed in 1836 and was abandoned by its successor, the Seaboard Coast Line Railroad, in 1983.
+16 mi of that right-of-way became the Tallahassee-St. Marks Historic Railroad State Trail in 1988.